Eldfell: Destruction of houses, creation of land

 Houses close to the rift were soon destroyed by lava flows and tephra fall.
 A few days after the eruption began, the prevailing wind direction moved to the west, resulting in extensive tephra falls over the rest of the island, causing extensive property damage.
 Many houses were destroyed by the weight of the ash fall, but crews of volunteers working to clear the ash from roofs and board up windows saved many more.
 By the end of January, tephra covered most of the island, reaching 5 metres (16 ft) deep in places.
 Apart from falling ash, some houses were also burned down by fires caused by lava bombs, or overridden by advancing lava flows.

 By early February, the heavy tephra fall had abated, but lava flows began to cause serious damage.
-Submarine activity just north of the fissure severed an electric power cable and a water pipeline which supplied electrical power and water from the Icelandic mainland, and lava began to flow towards the harbour, a situation which caused serious concerns - if the harbour was blocked, the island's fishing industry would be devastated.
+Submarine activity just north of the fissure severed an electric power cable and a water pipeline which supplied electrical power and water from the Icelandic mainland, and lava began to flow towards the harbor, a situation which caused serious concerns – if the harbor was blocked, the island's fishing industry would be devastated.
 By early May, about 300 buildings had been engulfed by lava flows or gutted by fire and 60-70 homes had been buried by tephra.(Richard & James, 1983) As Heimaey was responsible for some 3% of Iceland's GNP, the effect on the whole country's economy would be significant.
-Efforts to prevent the loss of the harbour are described further below.
+Efforts to prevent the loss of the harbor are described further below.